 System image backup means creating an exact copy of all of your hard drive’s data.
 Some backup vendors including MSP360 and users usually call this technology image-based backup.

-Use a backup agent to create a bootable USB or ISO file for bare-metal recovery of your system and data.
+Use a backup agent to create a bootable USB or ISO file for the bare-metal recovery of your system and data.
 It can be helpful in cases of hardware or software failure, disaster recovery, or restoring after a malware attack.

-Backup Destinations: Local, Offsite and Mixed Approach
+Backup Destinations: Local, Offsite, and Mixed Approach

 Local storage is any type of storage that exists in the same physical location as production servers.
 It could take the form of internal or external hard disks that are used to store copies of backup data.
-Or, it could be a NAS device that is set up in your client’s office, or a server dedicated to backup storage.
+Or, it could be a NAS device that is set up in your client’s office or a server dedicated to backup storage.

 Further reading Local Storage as a Backup Destination

-Offsite storage is any storage that exists in a different site from production systems.
+Offsite storage is any storage that exists on a different site from production systems.
 An external hard drive that is brought home counts as offsite storage.
 But cloud storage is a more realistic and reliable solution for serious offsite storage.
 Cloud storage provides benefits such as easy scaling and no hardware purchase expenses, but it also has drawbacks like bandwidth limitations and dependency on the Internet.

 If you are considering moving large amounts of data to the cloud, but are worried about bandwidth speeds, check out cloud storage providers with initial upload options like AWS Snowball Edge for Amazon S3 or Backblaze Fireball for BackBlaze B2.